 Each scholarship has its own requirements that you must be aware of and complete in order to maintain eligibility.
 In addition to these requirements, all students must maintain Satisfactory Academic Progress (SAP).
 Requirements of undergraduate SAP include that you achieve a 2.00 GPA and complete at least 70% of your courses each semester.
 For more complete information about our SAP policy, please visit our Satisfactory Academic Progress webpage

 Federal and state grants are forms of need-based financial aid that do not need to be repaid.
 Need-based financial aid is distributed based on financial need as determined by the FAFSA.
 Below is a list of the federal and state grants available at William Jessup University.

-Eligibility for this grant is based on financial need as determined by
+Eligibility for this grant is based on your enrollment status and your financial need as determined by

 Annually renewable.
 The amount of this grant is subject to change each

-year based on changes to your family’s financial situation as determined
+year based on changes to the grant and/or your family’s financial situation as determined

 by the FAFSA.

 First-year stipend of $1,672 can be used for living expenses and books.